 Risk a tricky thing.
 It’s hard to wrap your mind around because it relies on statistics, and humans—even statisticians, who despite their reputation are also humans—are terrible at statistics.
 As Michael Lewis explains in The Undoing Project, “Whatever human beings did when presented with a problem that had a statistically correct answer, it wasn’t statistics” .
 Instead, we use our intuition, and our intuition often fails us.

 Sometimes this is just a matter of not seeing the forest for the trees.
 When we hear that there is a 5% chance of something, it doesn’t immediately sink in that 5% is equal to 1 in 20.
 But on other occasions it’s a bit more complicated than that.
-When a public health official presents a risk—for instance, that there is a 13% chance of treading on bubblegum (in case it’s not clear, I have made this whimsical statistic up)—it is what we epidemiologists would call a population risk, a kind of average risk across a whole group.
+When a public health official presents a risk—for instance, that there is a 13% chance of treading on bubblegum (in case it’s not clear, I have made this whimsical statistic up)—it is a population risk, a kind of average risk across a whole group.
 But population risk is only an estimate of our individual risk.
 Let me explain.

 Imagine you go to your doctor and they tell you that you have a 13% chance of treading on bubblegum today.
 If they were being statistically honest with you, which is like regular honesty only more boring, they would say that you belong to a group of people whose overall risk is 13%.
 But, your doctor would go on to say, no one can measure your individual risk, the risk to you personally.
 So while your risk is likely to be around 13%, it might be 2% (1 in 50) or it might be 20% (1 in 5).